-The perfect petunia hanging basket or container won’t just have long trails but also a well-rounded top section complete with blooms and plenty foliage.
+The perfect petunia hanging basket or container won’t just have long trails but also a well-rounded top section complete with blooms and plenty of foliage.

-You should be able to gain 10+ inches of height by preventing “flat topping”.
+I’ve been able to gain 10+ inches of height by preventing “flat topping”.

-If you allow all of the stems in the centre of the basket to become leggy, they will overhang the basket edge and the top of the basket will look flat and sparse.
+If you allow all of the stems in the centre of the basket to become leggy, they will overhang the basket edge, and the top of the basket will look flat and sparse.

 How Often Should Trailing Petunias be Watered?

 Here’s my watering regimen for my petunia baskets and containers that I keep in full sun:

 - Cloudy, overcast, cool, dull summer days – water every two to four days.

 - Typical summer day – water every day or every two days.

 - Very very hot summer days – water morning and evening.